avanzosc/sale-addons/sale_order_line_qty_by_packaging/README.rst

 Sale order line qty by packaging
 ================================

+This module improves sale order line behavior when product packaging is used.

-* On sales order lines, if "Packaging Quantity" is entered, calculate the "Quantity".
+* If "Packaging Quantity" is entered, "Quantity" is calculated automatically.
+* If "Quantity" is modified, "Packaging Quantity" is recalculated.
+* If a product has a single packaging defined, it is selected automatically.

 Bug Tracker
 ===========